Q37 (New York City bus): Route description and service

 The Q37 bus originates at Queens Boulevard and Union Turnpike, where a vast majority of the riders of the Q37 transfer to the New York City Subway at the Kew Gardens–Union Turnpike subway station.
 The bus turns via Kew Gardens Road, and then turns south via 80th Road, and then buses turn onto Park Lane.
 Buses at this point going northbound continue via Park Lane and then turn on Union Turnpike.
 After running via Park Lane, the Q37 turns onto Park Lane South, which is on the border of Kew Gardens and Forest Park.
 Then the bus turns east on Myrtle Avenue, and then it turns southeast via 111th Street, and it continues to run via 111th Street until Rockaway Boulevard, passing through Richmond Hill and Ozone Park.
 The bus route then turns into Aqueduct Race Track to serve the Resorts World Casino in South Ozone Park.
 Afterwards, the route continues onto Rockaway Boulevard before turning southeast via various local streets.
 The bus then turns east via 135th Avenue, and then onto South Conduit Avenue before reaching the route's terminal at 149th Avenue and 150th Avenue in South Ozone Park.

 The Resorts World Casino is not served by alternate rush-hour buses on weekdays or any bus until 7am southbound and 9am northbound every day.
 All buses that bypass the casino are labeled Q37B.

+School trippers

+When school is in session, three buses depart from Rockaway Boulevard/98th Street near M.S.
+137 America’s School of Heroes at 2:30pm.
+All trips bypass the casino and operate to Kew Gardens, heading to 111th Street via Rockaway Boulevard.